magiruuvelvet/OTPGen/README.md

  - Search your tokens with regular expressions in the search bar and never lose time because of a huge token database
  - Copy tokens to clipboard without revealing them in the UI
+ - Custom icons to better recognize your tokens

 ## Planned